oVirt/ovirt-site/source/feature/even-vm-count-distribution.html.md

 1. VM2 moved to VDS5 (the only possible target, because it's the only one outside of the balancing window)
 2. The balancing window top moved from 11 to 10 and the minimum is now 6 which means the cluster is balanced because every VDS has VM count inside the balancing window

+The cluster from this example is balanced after the 2nd iteration the

 ### Benefit to oVirt